Conditions our palliative medicine specialists treat

 - Respiratory disease

-We strive to effectively use palliative care to help improve your quality of life and relieve your symptoms.
+We strive to help improve your quality of life and relieve your symptoms.

 What palliative care offers

-- Have been hospitalized more than two times in six months
+- Been hospitalized more than two times in six months

-- Have been in the intensive care unit (ICU) for over one week
+- Been in the intensive care unit (ICU) for over one week

-- Have to make a difficult decision about your healthcare
+- To make a difficult decision about your healthcare

 Interdisciplinary care team

-Our team can help you make choices that benefit your health needs.
-Palliative care can include the guidance and treatment from a variety of specialists determined to help meet your needs and goals.
+Our team can help you make choices that benefit your overall health.
+Palliative care can include guidance and treatment from a variety of specialists determined to help meet your needs and goals.
 This team may include:

 - Chaplains